woden-engine/woden/README.md

 ## Loading Woden

-Woden can be loaded in a Pharo 7 image by running the following script in a
+Woden can be loaded in a 64 bits Pharo 7 image by running the following script in a
 playground:

 ```smalltalk